Facebook

 Conclusion

 Composting offers a practical and eco-friendly solution for waste management in Indian metro cities, aligning with the principles of sustainable living.
-By adopting composting practices and choosing sustainable products, individuals can actively contribute to waste reduction, minimise environmental impact, and foster a more sustainable future.
+By adopting composting practices and choosing sustainable products, individuals can actively contribute to waste reduction, minimize environmental impact, and foster a more sustainable future.